Skip to main content

 SystemdCgroup = true

-• A VMware vSphere user account with the necessary permissions to manage the VMs you want to migrate.
+• A vCenter user account with the following necessary privileges to perform migrations.

-• Migration can optionally accelerated by providing credentials for the ESXi hosts where the VMs reside.
+• Migrations can be optionally accelerated by providing credentials for the ESXi hosts where the VMs reside.

 • One or more VMs hosted in VMware vSphere.
 Only VMs whose operating systems are included under virt-v2v supported guest systems can be migrated.